How much sun do most plants need?

-Most plants in Colorado thrive in our sunshine – 6 or more hours per day: grasses, most trees and flowers.
+Most plants in Colorado thrive in the sunshine – 6 or more hours per day: grasses, most trees and flowers.
 Many plants will tolerate less sunlight, 2-3 hours of direct light, but will not flourish as well as if they had full sun.
 They will grow more slowly, perhaps be “stunted” and have sparser foliage than full-sun conditions.

 Take a good look at the sun that hits the ground around the property.
 Looking at each area separately to determine if it gets any direct sunlight at any part of the day, especially in spring and summer.
 Also consider how much moisture or precipitation each area gets.